 Bringing New and Improved Services to the Hospital District Residents

-The Hospital District has established a grant program and an education loan forgiveness programs for the benefit of the health care providers and the citizens of the Hospital District.
+The Hospital District has established a grant program for the benefit of the health care providers and the citizens of the Hospital District.
 Our territory includes township members of Arlone, Clover, Danforth, Dell Grove, Finlayson, Hinckley, New Dosey, Ogema, Park, Partridge, Pine Lake and Sandstone Townships, and the cities of Askov, Bruno, Finlayson, Hinckley, Sandstone and Willow River.
-The following are the Grant Guidelines, Education Loan Guidelines, how to apply and the review process.
+The following are the Health Car Provider Grant/Funding Guidelines, how to apply, and the review process.

 Hospital District Grant Guidelines